30 Apr 3 common skincare problems and tips to treat them

 Alternatively, you may want to look into a non-invasive medical therapy.
 At my salon in Bromley, I offer an IPL Acne Treatment, which is designed to eliminate spot-causing bacteria on the skin, as well as stimulate collagen production to reduce the appearance of scarring and improve skin texture.
 For more information you can visit the medical therapies page on my website or get in touch.
 I offer every client a free consultation so we can make sure it’s the right treatment for you and discuss things like expected results and costs.

 The NHS website describes Rosacea as a ‘common but poorly understood long-term skin condition.’
-It usually affects the face and has various symptoms from episodes of flushing (the skin turning red for short periods) to burning sensations, permanent redness, spots and the appearance of small blood vessels on the skin.
+It usually affects the face and has various symptoms.
+These include episodes of flushing (the skin turning red for short periods), along with burning sensations, permanent redness, spots and the appearance of small blood vessels on the skin.
 Rosacea varies in severity and is different in one person to the next.
-Known triggers like spicy food, caffeine, alcohol and stress can also cause Rosacea to flare up.

-If you believe you are suffering from Rosacea, it’s best to see your doctor, who will be able to examine your skin and potentially arrange further testing to rule out any other medical conditions.
-They may supply you with creams and gels for the skin, as well as oral medications to clear up more severe spots.
+Suffering from Rosacea?
+It’s best to see your doctor.
+They will examine your skin and may request further testing to rule out any other medical conditions.
+You might be supplied with creams and gels for your skin, as well as oral medications to clear up more severe spots.

 It’s a good idea to keep a bit of a food diary so you can monitor any particular food or food groups that cause your Rosacea to worsen.
-I’d also recommend using a high factor SPF to protect your skin from the sun and use hypoallergenic or fragrance-free products where possible.
+I’d also recommend using a high factor SPF to protect your skin from the sun.
+Be sure to choose hypoallergenic or fragrance-free products where possible.

 In terms of alternative treatments, you could go down the route of having IPL.
 This is a risk-free, skin-friendly treatment that involves aiming a laser at the affected areas of skin to reduce the appearance of visible blood vessels.
 I am fully qualified in IPL Rosacea treatments and use a medically certified IPL system at the salon.